List of General Hospital characters introduced in the 2000s: Storylines

 On August 22, 2007, Trevor arrives in Port Charles.
 He is an attorney and the former lover of fashion mogul Kate Howard.
 After Kate tells Trevor about her pending legal woes, Trevor reveals to her that Ric, the prosecutor in the case, is his son and calls him "a disappointment".
 Sonny, who is now Kate's lover, sees Trevor as a major threat in light of Trevor's connections to Ric, Kate and mob boss Anthony Zacchara.
 On October 22, 2007, it is revealed Anthony has been insane for years and it is Trevor who has secretly been the actual head of the organization.
 Trevor puts a hit on Sonny but it fails.

 Anthony's children, Johnny Zacchara and Claudia Zacchara, hate Trevor and blame him for their pain and anger towards their father.
 On March 22, 2008, Ric confronts his father about their strained past.
 Trevor ignores Ric's pain and instead convinces Ric to give him Ric's waterfront deeds.
 It is revealed on July 7 Trevor had an intimate relationship with Claudia when she was a teenager.

 On February 9, 2009, Trevor and Sonny are injured in an explosion.
 On the roof of General Hospital, Sonny tries to shoot Trevor after Trevor threatens to drop the biotoxin, which would cause everyone in Port Charles to get sick.
 In a confrontation with Sam McCall, Trevor tosses the toxin and jumps off the roof, resulting in his death.
 Sam is able to catch the toxin ball.

+Reese Marshall

-Reese MarshallReese Marshall (formerly Tucker, born Charlotte "Carly" Roberts) is a fictional character from the ABC daytime soap opera General Hospital.
+Reese Marshall (formerly Tucker, born Charlotte "Carly" Roberts) is a fictional character from the ABC daytime soap opera General Hospital.
 She was portrayed by Kari Wührer, who joined the series on February 3, 2005.
 In September 2005, Wuhrer was let go citing lack of story, she last aired on November 14, 2005 when her character died from complications in a train wreck.
 In January 2006, Wührer announced that she was suing General Hospital, claiming that she was fired because of her pregnancy.
 The case was resolved in December 2006.